Skelton and Brotton

 The modern Skelton Castle incorporates part of the ancient stronghold of Robert de Brus who held it from Henry I. A modern church replaces the ancient one, of which there are ruins, and a fine Norman font is preserved.
 The large ironstone quarries have not wholly destroyed the appearance of the district.
 The Cleveland Hills rise sharply southward, to elevations sometimes exceeding 1000 ft, and are scored with deep and picturesque glens.
 On the coast, which is cliff-bound and fine, is the watering-place of Saltburn-by-the-Sea.

+Demographics

+Skelton and Brotton had a population of 12,848 at the 2011 Census.